-The sandy surface textures and well-drained soils of this ecological site are optimum habitat for big galleta and Joshua tree.
 Big galleta is a very drought-tolerant C4 grass that occurs on a range of soil types, but is dominant only on sandy soils (McAuliffe 1994).
 Big galleta exhibits rapid growth in response to warm season moisture, with growth highest in sandy soils where soil moisture is most readily available (Austin et al. 2004).
+Big galleta cover and biomass also increases in areas receiving additional run-on (NRCS data).

 Joshua tree is an arborescent monocot with a shallow, fibrous root system.
 Like other desert succulents, Joshua tree is able to utilize brief, intermittent moisture near the soil surface by employing high hydraulic conductance in older, proximal root regions that are located closest to the soil surface and are the first to intercept water (North and Baker 2007).
 Joshua tree also has a contractile root zone that allows individuals to maintain root contact with the soil by pulling the plant into the soil during drought (North and Baker 2007).
-Both of these adaptations are more effective in sandy soils where water is more readily available, and where the soil poses less resistance for roots to move through.
-Blackbrush is a shallow-rooted, long-lived, semi drought-deciduous shrub associated with the Mojave and Great Basin Deserts.
-It is often associated with shallow soils (Lei 2003, Meyer and Pendleton 2005), but may also be abundant on adjacent deeper soils (Anderson 2001).
-Here the argillic horizon or stratified sandy loam horizons act to prolong the availability of water at shallow depths during the winter wet season, which enhances blackbrush habitat.
+Both of these adaptations are more effective in sandy soils where water is more readily available, and where the soil poses less resistance to roots.